What is warshipping?

 As for the shift towards real-world cyber-crime, it’s a trend that’s already been happening.
 Up to 99% of all cyber-attacks nowadays require human manipulation through social engineering rather than breaking into a network via pure computer skill.

-While we’re currently in the era of spear-phishing (meaning spear-phishing is seeing the most widespread success, not necessarily that it’s the most common or newest), as employees become more sceptical of digital communications and wise-up on attempts to trick them, criminals will have to transition to real-world approaches.
+While we’re currently in the era of spear-phishing (meaning spear-phishing is seeing the most widespread success, not necessarily that it’s the most common or newest), as employees become more sceptical of digital communications and wise up on attempts to trick them, criminals will have to transition to real-world approaches.
 Whether this will take the form of warshipping, USB drop attacks or even face-to-face social engineering, only time will tell.

 Despite the constant stories of breaches and cyber-attacks, the tools do exist to counter almost every digital threat.
-In an environment which follows all security best practices (2FA, zero-trust, patch management, intrusion detection and prevention, e.t.c.) the risks can be controlled to a sensible standard.
+In an environment that follows all security best practices (2FA, zero-trust, patch management, intrusion detection and prevention, e.t.c.) the risks can be controlled to a sensible standard.
 Most breaches are preventable if the business adheres to the security basics (such as what’s gained through obtaining the Cyber Essentials standard).

 The reason we still see successful attacks (outside of companies’ inability to do their due diligence) is because attackers are exploiting humans.
 With attacks poised to move into the physical realm, not only will many of the digital defences become useless, but the human element will be more vulnerable than ever.